101 Uses for a Dead Cat

-101 Uses for a Dead Cat, by Simon Bond (1947—2011), was a bestselling collection of macabre cartoons.
+101 Uses for a Dead Cat, by Simon Bond (1947–2011), was a bestselling collection of macabre cartoons.
 The book was promoted with the tag line, "Since time immemorial mankind has been plagued by the question, 'What do you do with a dead cat?'"
 It consisted of cartoons depicting the bodies of dead cats being used for various purposes, including anchoring boats, sharpening pencils and holding bottles of wine.

-Release
+Release and sequels

 First published in the UK in 1981 as A Hundred and One Uses for a Dead Cat, the collection was eventually republished in 20 countries and sold over 2 million copies.
 It spawned two sequels, 101 More Uses for a Dead Cat and Uses of a Dead Cat in History, as well as calendars featuring the cartoons and even a book in response called The Cat's Revenge - More Than 101 Uses for Dead People.
 In 2006, a 25th anniversary edition of A Hundred and One Uses of a Dead Cat was published with a new foreword.